GluuFederation/docs-ce-prod/3.1.2/source/installation-guide/cluster.md

 - The rest of the configurations for the install should be automatically loaded and all you need to do here is press `Enter`

-### 3. Enable LDAP replication
+### 2. Enable LDAP replication

 !!!
 45.55.232.15    loadbalancer.example.org (NGINX server)
 !!!
 159.203.126.10  idp1.example.org (Gluu Server 3.1.2 on Ubuntu 14)
 !!!
 138.197.65.243  idp2.example.org (Gluu Server 3.1.2 on Ubuntu 14)

 On the first server (idp1.example.org, in our example), utilize these commands inside the Gluu chroot to initialize and enable replication.
+All `<password>`'s should be changed to the same password.

 ```
 # /opt/opendj/bin/dsreplication enable --host1 idp1.example.org --port1 4444 --bindDN1 "cn=directory manager" --bindPassword1 <password> --replicationPort1 8989 --host2 idp2.example.org --port2 4444 --bindDN2 "cn=directory manager" --bindPassword2 <password> --replicationPort2 8989 --adminUID admin --adminPassword <password> --baseDN "o=gluu" -X -n